-- 1. Communicate verbally and in writing in English at a level of effectiveness appropriate for business purposes and general conversation; - 2.
-Communicate verbally in Putonghua and in written Chinese at a level of effectiveness sufficient for general business communication; - 3.
-Demonstrate a global outlook and an understanding of cultural diversity, as evidenced by an understanding of globalization, the dimensions along which cultures vary and the implications of both for business; - 4.
-Identify and invoke mechanisms for the stimulation of creative thinking in the business setting; - 5.
-Identify and resolve ethical issues as they arise generally and in the specific business settings for which they are being prepared; - 6.
-Carry out and act upon self-appraisal and reflective thinking, in the areas of teamwork, leadership, career selection and learning to learn; - 7.
+- 1. Communicate effectively in English, Putonghua and written Chinese, at a level appropriate for business purposes and general conversation; - 2.
+Demonstrate a global outlook and understand of cultural diversity, globalization and the implications for business; - 3.
+Apply creative thinking in the business setting; - 4.
+Identify and respond appropriately to ethical issues as they arise generally and in the business setting; - 5.
 Adopt an entrepreneurial perspective, identifying and evaluating business opportunities as they arise.